Creating Landscape Pathways

 Pavers can be a rather pricey option, especially for creating longer pathways and/or using high-quality pavers.
 They also require regular maintenance and cleaning to keep them looking good.
 Keep these factors in mind if you're working with a limited budget or looking for something you don't have to maintain much.

 Flagstone is a great option for creating pathways with a natural or rustic look.
+Like concrete pavers, flagstone is another option for creating a hardscape pathway.
 If you have a cabin out in a wooded area, flagstone will look great without being a distraction from the beauty of nature.
 This is due to the fact that flagstone is a natural stone.
 The only "processing" flagstone goes through is the process of quarrying it.

 If you want to use flagstone, you should be prepared for the large pricetag that comes with it.
 The stone, and the process of laying it isn't cheap.
 The results are well worth the price though.